monero-project/monero-docs/docs/en/interacting/monerod-reference.md

 Commands give access to specific services provided by the daemon.
 Commands are executed against the running daemon.
 Their names follow the `command_name` pattern.

+## RPC interface

+For a list of the monerod RPC calls, their inputs, outputs, and examples, visit the monerod RPC [library](../rpc-library/monerod-rpc.md).
+Many RPC calls use the daemon's [JSON RPC interface](../rpc-library/monerod-rpc.md#json-rpc-example) while others use their [own interfaces](../rpc-library/monerod-rpc.md#other-daemon-rpc-calls).

 ## Running

 Go to directory where you unpacked Monero.